julleb/utility-header/README.md

 # utility-header
-Header with some helpfull functions
+Header with some helpful functions